 Targeting influential people within the community paid off.
 The number of people presenting for voluntary circumcision, which had previously been visited predominantly by boys from a nearby primary school, subsequently increased to an average of between 20 to 28 adult men each day.
 The local outreach site and dispensary conducted more than 1,000 VMMCs in 2015.50

 Cash transfer programmes form part of a new arm of HIV prevention that focuses on integrated programmes for social protection schemes and sexual health.
 Across sub-Saharan Africa these types of programmes have been shown to have a positive effect on preventing HIV and other sexually transmitted diseases (STIs).

-In 2011, with assistance from PEPFAR, Tanzania became the first country in sub-Saharan Africa to implement a harm reduction programme for PWIDs.36 Methadone substitution treatment and needle exchange programmes are implemented at the small scale, and will be expanding.
+In 2011, with assistance from PEPFAR, Tanzania became the first country in sub-Saharan Africa to implement a harm reduction programme for people who inject drugs.53 A methadone treatment clinic opened up in Tanzania’s largest health facility, based in Dar es Salaam, then extended to a second hospital in the city.54 Needle and syringe exchanges are also being implemented.
 The number of syringes distributed per person is the highest in sub-Saharan Africa and among the highest in the world.55

 HIV and TB co-infection in Tanzania

 The World Health Organization (WHO) classifies Tanzania within the top 20 high burden countries for Tuberculosis (TB) and for TB/HIV.57 In 2015, just under 61,000 cases of TB were presented and 93% had a known HIV status.
 Of this group, 36% were co-infected with HIV, of whom 86% were on antiretroviral treatment.58